Recycling and Waste Prevention Services

 Tukwila “Business Recycler of the Year” Award

-Each year, the City of Tukwila chooses its “Tukwila Business Recycler of the Year” from among the Green Works applicants.
-Green Works members are automatically entered for consideration as the “Recycler of the Year, and are judged by the City to determine the best candidate.
-The “Tukwila Business Recycler of the Year” receives recognition through the City of Tukwila website, and is presented with special award to place at their business.
+Each year, the City of Tukwila chooses its “Tukwila Business Recycler of the Year” from Tukwila Green Works applicants.
+Tukwila Green Works members are automatically entered for consideration as the “Recycler of the Year, and are judged by the City to determine the best candidate.
+The “Tukwila Business Recycler of the Year” receives recognition through the City of Tukwila website, and is presented with special award to display at their business.
 See past winners here.

 2018 Business Recyclers of the Year